JOHN E. KUSHNER RESTORATION PAVILION:

 About John E. Kushner

-A native New Orleanian, John E. Kushner was an ardent enthusiast of World War II history, and donated several valuable items to the Museum’s collection of wartime artifacts — including a World War II Jeep similar to the one his father, Jack Kushner, had driven during his service in the War.
+A native New Orleanian, John E. Kushner was an ardent enthusiast of WWII history, and donated several valuable items to the Museum’s collection of wartime artifacts—including a WWII jeep similar to the one his father, Jack Kushner, had driven during his service.
 John believed in the importance of educating future generations about the values and lessons of World War II, and was instrumental in securing the original Museum site.
-He was one of the initial Trustees of the Museum — serving in that capacity from 1997 until his untimely death in 2005.
+He was one of the initial Trustees of the Museum—serving in that capacity from 1997 until his untimely passing in 2005.
 Kushner had a particular affinity for collecting and restoring artifacts.
-The Museum’s Restoration Pavilion provides an exceptional space for Museum staff and volunteers to carry on that important activity.
+The Museum’s John E. Kushner Restoration Pavilion provides an exceptional space for Museum staff and volunteers to carry on this important activity.

 A very special thanks to our Kushner Restoration Pavilion Donors